Catherine Joy Watson

 Do you need to take a moment to figure things out and find your way past any obstacles so you can continue to fly and flourish?

 Life coaching is ideal for those who wish to work in a goal-oriented way and may be more focussed on the future as well as the present and past.
 I use methods from various coaching models, but I tailor coaching sessions to individual needs so no two coaching journeys will look the same.
 For those who commit to 4 or more sessions of coaching I will keep any work you do safe in a booklet you can take home with you at the end.
-Coaching can facilitate you finding your answers and seeing the steps you need to take towards specific goals such as improving your communication, finding a clearer sense of your sense of identity, values and purpose, navigating transitional times in your life or career development, improvement to your relationships or working out your spiritual or faith journey.
+Coaching can facilitate you finding your answers and seeing the steps you need to take towards specific goals such as improving your communication, finding a clearer sense of your identity, values and purpose, navigating transitional times in your life, business or career development, improvement to your relationships or working out your spiritual or faith journey.
 Challenge is offered alongside gentle encouragement to help you find confidence and be empowered.

 My couples service involves elements of solution-focussed coaching in terms of identifying and working towards goals and improving relational responsiveness, as well as compassionate and trauma-informed counselling.